lwintringham/esp-sdk-python/docs/ExternalAccountsApi.md

 # create an instance of the API class
 api_instance = esp_sdk.ExternalAccountsApi()
 filter = {'key': 'filter_example'} # dict(str, str) | Filter Params for Searching.
-Equality Searchable Attributes: [id, nickname, name] Matching Searchable Attributes: [nickname, name] Limited Searchable Attributes: [account_eq, arn_eq, provider_eq, subscription_id_eq] Sortable Attributes: [name, updated_at, created_at, id] Searchable Associations: [organization, sub_organization, team, compliance_standards, azure_group, disabled_signatures] See Searching Lists for more information.
+Equality Searchable Attributes: [id, nickname, name] Matching Searchable Attributes: [nickname, name] Limited Searchable Attributes: [account_eq, arn_eq, provider_eq, subscription_id_eq] Sortable Attributes: [name, updated_at, created_at, id] Searchable Associations: [organization, sub_organization, team, compliance_standards, azure_group, disabled_signatures, suppressions] See Searching Lists for more information.
 See the filter parameter of the association's list action to see what attributes are searchable on each association.
-See Conditions on Relationships in Searching Lists for more information. (optional) page = '{:number=>1,+:size=>20}' # str | Page Number and Page Size.  number is the page number of the collection to return, size is the number of items to return per page (optional) (default to {:number=>1,+:size=>20}) include = 'include_example' # str | Related objects that can be included in the response:  organization, sub_organization, team, scan_intervals, disabled_signatures, azure_group, credentials See Including Objects for more information. (optional)
+See Conditions on Relationships in Searching Lists for more information. (optional) page = '{:number=>1,+:size=>20}' # str | Page Number and Page Size.  number is the page number of the collection to return, size is the number of items to return per page (optional) (default to {:number=>1,+:size=>20}) include = 'include_example' # str | Related objects that can be included in the response:  organization, sub_organization, team, scan_intervals, disabled_signatures, suppressions, azure_group, credentials See Including Objects for more information. (optional)

 try:
     # Get a list of External Accounts